-It’s been at least an year since I’ve had Korean ox bone soup and I’ve been craving it ever since.
-I finally convinced myself to make it myself even though it takes a long, and I mean long time.
+It’s been at least a year since I’ve had Korean ox bone soup and I’ve been craving it ever since.
+I finally convinced myself to make it myself even though it takes a long, and I mean a long time.
 Perfect for those chilly days!

 As you can see, ox bone soup requires quite a bit of time to prepare, but it’s really just a matter of leaving the soup to cook.

 Seolleongtang is made from ox bone cuts, mostly the leg bones.
 I tried to make it with oxtail but the soup never achieved the white color that it needed it, possibly because there is more meat on the bone than the bone itself.
 This time I used beef bones.